lowkey42/lowkey42.github.com/_posts/2021-05-02-world_creation.md

 The subdivided Icosahedron would probably work for us, but I don't particularly like the restrictive vertex count options forced upon use by the recursive subdivision.
 So we'll instead use Fibonacci Spheres, which have a similar nice uniform distribution, but are not limited to particular vertex counts.

 I won't go into too much detail about how they are computed, as [others](http://extremelearning.com.au/how-to-evenly-distribute-points-on-a-sphere-more-effectively-than-the-canonical-fibonacci-lattice/) have already covered that far better than I probably could.
 But to put it simply, they utilize the golden spiral (aka the Fibonacci spiral) to uniformly distribute points on a surface.
-This similar to the way [some plants distribute their leaves or seeds](https://www.youtube.com/watch?v=1Jj-sJ78O6M), by placing each point $$2\pi \cdot (2-\phi)$$ radians {% note = approx. 137.507... degrees%} (where $$\phi$$ is the golden ratio) further along a spiral path from the center.
+This is similar to the way [some plants distribute their leaves or seeds](https://www.youtube.com/watch?v=1Jj-sJ78O6M), by placing each point $$2\pi \cdot (2-\phi)$$ radians {% note = approx. 137.507... degrees%} further along a spiral path from the center, where $$\phi$$ is the golden ratio.
 So for $$N$$ points in a 2D spherical coordinate system we would use something like:

 $$(\theta, r)_i = (i \cdot 2\pi \cdot (2\phi), \frac{i}{N})$$